-The Sarajevo Olympic Bobsleigh And Luge Track was a purpose built facility on Trebević mountain, overlooking the city of Sarajevo.
+The Sarajevo Olympic Bobsleigh And Luge Track was a purpose built facility on Trebević mountain, overlooking the city of Sarajevo in Bosnia-Herzegovina.
 Just 10 years after being built, the facility was abandoned as Yugoslavia descended into war.
 The city of Sarajevo was besieged for nearly four years and the track was left to decay, the bullet holes and damage from the war still visible beneath the graffiti.

 No expense was spared in the construction of the facilities which were spread out across 9 venues in the locality.
 The bobsleigh and luge track was built on Trebević mountain.
 The alpine skiing venues of Bjelašnica and Jahorina were already popular ski resorts.
 Igman hosted cross country skiing and ski jumping.
 The Zetra Ice Hall and Zetra Ice Rink were purpose built venues for skating.
 Skenderija was an existing arena expanded for the games and Koševo Stadium was an existing stadium expanded for the opening ceremony.